Charlie Chaplin Filmography Continued

 this comedy documentary begun during the construction of his new studios

-1917, and continued after its completion, Charlie Chaplin gives us a
+completion, Charlie Chaplin gives us a

-however staged, inside the Chaplin workplace.
-Although never
+look, however staged, inside the Chaplin

-by Chaplin, who wanted to use it to help fulfil his First
+to use it to help fulfil his First

 National